1computerguy/scanner-autobuild/README.md

 ---

-* For Install instructions refer to the install documentation in this repository.
+* For Install instructions refer to the install (INSTALL.md) document in this repository.

 [Appliance Install and Deployment](https://github.com/1computerguy/scanner-autobuild/blob/main/INSTALL.md)